 4. What will be the specific costs for the GED ® program?
 Are there any material costs that I need to be aware of?

-There will be no material costs.
-As a government funded program, students will pay only for the cost of each exam.
-TOEFL exams are approximately $200.
-GED ® exams are approximately $75 per section or $300 total for the complete certificate.
+As a government-funded program, students will pay only for the cost of each exam and a small enrollment fee of AWG 25.
+GED® exams are approximately $75 per section or $300 total for the complete certificate.
 GED Ready tests cost $5 per test.
 Additional fee: $110 for a hard copy of your diploma and transcript.

 5. What will be the schedule of the GED ® program?